Alvin Gentry: New Orleans Pelicans

-On May 18, 2015, the New Orleans Pelicans were granted permission by the Warriors to interview Gentry for their head coaching vacancy.
-He signed with the Pelicans on May 30, prior to the start of the 2015 NBA Finals, but was to remain with Golden State until the series was completed.
+On May 30, 2015, Gentry was named the head coach of the New Orleans Pelicans. prior to the start of the 2015 NBA Finals, but was to remain with Golden State until the series was completed.
 The Warriors won the NBA Championship after they defeated the Cleveland Cavaliers in six games to give Gentry his first NBA championship.

 On August 15, 2020, after a disappointing performance in the NBA Bubble following the resumption of the 2019–20 season, Gentry was fired as the Pelicans' coach.
 He was 175–225 in five seasons.
 Often plagued by injuries, New Orleans used 140 starting lineups in that span, 11 more than the next-closest team in the league.
 Gentry left the Pelicans with the second-most wins in franchise history behind Byron Scott and was their only coach with a winning post-season record (5–4).

 Sacramento Kings

 On October 6, 2020, Gentry was named the associate head coach of the Sacramento Kings.
 On November 21, 2021, Gentry was named the interim head coach of the Kings following the dismissal of Luke Walton.
 On April 11, 2022, he was fired by the Kings.